What Is A Furnace Filter

 A furnace filter is located right behind the air intake area.
 The air gets sucked into one end of the furnace, and out of the other end, warming or cooling the area.

-The unwanted irritants from the air, such as hair, lint, dust, etc. The air filter will help clean the air, but, again, this is not it’s sole purpose.
+The unwanted irritants from the air, such as hair, lint, dust, etc. The air filter will help clean the air, but, again, this is not its sole purpose.
 If you need a stronger machine to help with actual air quality, purchasing an air purifier would be your best bet.
-A filter for an air unit is important for the whole machine to keep working properly.
-Without a furnace filter, you’d have all kinds of gross stuff getting stuck to the furnace fan, ultimately breaking it if it wasn’t maintained well enough.
-Plus, without the furnace filter, you’d have all sorts of extra dust and hair flying around the house – not fun or healthy for anyone.

 How to Take Care of a Furnace Filter

 Much like an air condition unit, a furnace needs its filtering device changed or swapped out about once a month.
 If you don’t use the furnace as often, then you can go as long as six months without replacing it, but it’s advisable to change out the filter at least once a month to prevent any long-term damage to the machine.
-Even if the filter doesn’t appear to be dirty, gunk can form from dust and grime repeatedly being blasted against the fan blades, which weights the fan blades down.
-In order to make sure all is running smoothly, and your furnace isn’t working harder than necessary, your best bet for maintenance is to make sure that the filter is changed each month.
+Even if the filter doesn’t appear to be dirty, gunk can form from dust and grime repeatedly being blasted against the fan blades, which weighs the fan blades down.

 Close up dirty car air conditioner filter